⚠️ v2 Update — Improved Methodology

 The IPCC scenarios requiring CDR typically call for 5-16 GtCO₂/year of removal by 2050.
 Today we remove perhaps 0.002 Gt — about 10,000× less than the midpoint target.

-The ~24,500 core CDR researchers (Pure CDR + Focused + Dedicated) would need to become roughly 250,000+ to support a gigaton-scale industry — based on rough parallels with other technology sectors’ research-to-deployment ratios.
+The ~18,181 core CDR researchers would need to become roughly 250,000+ to support a gigaton-scale industry — based on rough parallels with other technology sectors’ research-to-deployment ratios.

-That means the field needs to grow approximately 10× in 24 years, or about 10% annually on the core researcher base.
-Current growth rates are in that ballpark for the total author count, but most of the growth is dabblers, not core researchers.
+That means the field needs to grow approximately 10–12× in 24 years, or about 10% annually on the core researcher base.

-The bottleneck isn’t interest — 29,194 dabblers are growing their CDR work right now.
-The bottleneck is conversion: turning interest into commitment, turning dabblers into focused specialists, turning exiting researchers into retained talent.
+The bottleneck isn’t interest — 24,316 researchers are growing their CDR work right now.
+The bottleneck is retention and depth: turning interest into commitment, turning dabblers into focused specialists, turning exiting researchers into retained talent.

 The Policy Levers